JGL/CCIDiploma-AutumnWinter2021/README.md

 - [Lecture and Workshop slides](https://jgl.github.io/CCIDiploma-AutumnWinter2021/)
 - Please see the [Unit 1 Wiki for all non-lecture notes, reading lists and other resources](https://github.com/JGL/CCIDiploma-AutumnWinter2021/wiki).
 - [Take a look at the student/crowd sourced set of notes on all of Block 1 from last years Diplomats!](https://github.com/rociorey/cci-2020/wiki).
+- [The Library Services Web pages aim to provide quick access to a range of relevant high quality e-resources](https://www.arts.ac.uk/students/library-services).
+Benelia Salmon is the Academic Support Librarian for CCI: [b.salmon@arts.ac.uk](mailto:b.salmon@arts.ac.uk).
+Please contact her at the email address above if you have any questions regarding library resources or if you wish to book a one-to-one session on library information and research skills.
+You can find more information on CCI specific library resources in your [Creative Computing Institute subject guide](https://arts.ac.libguides.com/CCI).
+- LinkedIn Learning (formally Lynda.com) is also a great resource for learning software packages, coding or even 3D tools like Blender.
+You can find a link to LinkedIn Learning on <https://canvas.arts.ac.uk/>.

 ## Code of Conduct